 The Library has floors which are designated for silent study, quiet study, and some which allow for group discussion.
 Use the online room booking to book a group study room.

-Consult the Where to Study directory in the lobby, and also look for them on the stack floors.
-This directory gives you suggestions on where to go in the Library depending on what kind of study space you need.
-If you are looking for study space, please consult the guide first to make sure you are in the right place, so that you will not disturb others.
+Where to Study directories are located in the lobby and on the stack floors.
+These directories suggest where to go in the Library depending on what kind of study space you need.
+If you are looking for study space, please consult the guides first to make sure you are in the right place, so that you will not disturb others.

 If you need to access a computer, floors 2 and 3 have the most workstations available.
 For quiet work with a computer, please use the lab on the 6th floor.
-Laptop loans are also available from the Circulation Desk.
+Laptops may be borrowed from the Circulation Desk.

 Student Learning Centre

 Please note that an additional 8 floors of study space is now available in the Student Learning Centre (SLC) at Yonge and Gould Street, easily accessible through the connection on the Library’s main floor.
 Collaborative work rooms can be booked for group study, and a card-accessible quiet study space for grad students is available on the 7th floor of the SLC.
 If you are unfamiliar with study space in the SLC, please note that daily tours are available at 12 p.m. during the week, starting at the Welcome Desk near the entrance doors.
 Students can register for a tour to learn about the different options for study space available in the SLC.